johnsonandjohnson/Bodiless-JS/examples/starter/README.md

 environment variables for the site.
 You may do so by adding or updating `.env.site` file in the root folder of the site.
 This file allows us to overwrite env variables defined in `@bodiless` packages and/or add new env variables.
-The variables within system are provided with majority commented out and not actively being used.
+The variables within the system are provided with the majority commented out and not actively being used.

 Many of the plugins have a dependency to know the absolute url.
-This can be set once with SITE_URL, This URL is used by Canonical & Sitemap.xml plugins.
+This can be set once with SITE_URL.
+This URL is used by Canonical & Sitemap.xml plugins.

 #### Add the Favicon
 This can be done by replacing the favicon.png in `src/images/`.
 It it uses